rifath95/LoRA-finetuning/README.md

 **Pretrained Model**
 ```
-What is loyalty?:ANSWER:
 We know help to assent worth the best have lady.
 ```

 **Finetuned Model**
 ```
-What is loyalty?:ANSWER:Mercy is gentle pity shown to another.:END:
+Mercy is gentle pity shown to another.:END:
 ```

 ---